AraragiHokuto/yomotsu/README.md

 - A Working Shell (oksh or dash)

-- Orihime-Specific Cross-Compiling Toolchain (binutils, gcc and/or llvm)
+- Renzan-Specific Cross-Compiling Toolchain (binutils, gcc and/or llvm)

 - Libc (enough to support components above)